Skip to main content

 “Inside Look” at Animals’ Skeletons

 Black cats, pumpkins, ghosts… skulls and skeletons.
 They’re all symbols of the Halloween season.
-We asked Point Defiance Zoo & Aquarium’s head veterinarian, Dr. Karen Wolf, to give us an “inside” look at a few of the Zoo’s animals and their not-so-spooky skeletons.
-Dr. Wolf regularly takes radiographs or X-rays of the animals to check on their health and care for them.
+We asked Point Defiance Zoo & Aquarium’s veterinarians, Dr. Karen Wolf and Dr. Kadie Anderson, to give us an “inside” look at a few of the Zoo’s animals and their not-so-spooky skeletons.
+The veterinarians regularly take radiographs or X-rays of the animals to check on their health and care for them.

 Pebbles the Burrowing Owl